 Program of guided observation, participation and teaching of students in K-12 settings.
-Jointly supervised by an instructor from the University and a teacher from the field.
-The student teacher spends 16 weeks in a 6-12 setting.
+Jointly supervised by an instructor from the University and a teacher from the host school.
+The student teacher spends 16 weeks in a 6-12 classroom setting.

-Advanced Educational Psychology
+Advanced Educational Psychology 3 Credit Hours

 This course examines the psychological theories and principles of learning as they apply to the teaching-learning process.
 A constructive analysis of the principle areas, theories, experimentation and conclusions in psychology with attention focused on such topics as motivation, intelligence, learning, cognition and emotions.
 Graduate students seeking licensure in Early Childhood or Elementary Education may not substitute this course with an undergraduate course.
-10 clinical hours.
+10 field experience hours required.